 Unique user behavior insights, such as when your monthly active users last purchased a product from your site, or when they were last engaged with your app.

-Create a user lifetime analysis
+Create a user lifetime exploration

 - Sign in to Google Analytics.